 ¼ tsp smoked paprika

-2½ cups Russet potatoes, peeled and chopped into bite size pieces
+2½ cups peeled and chopped bite-size pieces of Russet potatoes

 4 cups fake chicken broth (I used 2 Edward & Sons Not Chick’n Bouillon Cubes + 4 cups of water)